Systematic Construction of Time-Dependent Hamiltonians for Microwave-Driven Josephson Circuits: NUMERICALLY OBTAINING THE HAMILTONIAN PARAMETERS

 using $g_i(t)$ from Eq.~\eqref{eq:g(t)} and \eqref{eq:gi_overlap}.
 Thus, the dynamic parameters of the overlap method Hamiltonian in Eq.~\eqref{eq:overlap-ov-Hamiltonian} are provided by Eqs.~\eqref{eq:gi_overlap} and \eqref{eq:overlap-Fk}, which are obtained from the electric overlap $O_i(t)$, the normal mode frequencies $\omega_i$, their participation ratios $\elementdepsymbol{\beta}{J}{ki}$, and the total junction flux $A_k(t)$ extracted from microwave simulations.
 Importantly, the participation ratios $\elementdepsymbol{\beta}{J}{ki}$ are calculated using the same eigenmode field functions as for the overlap calculation, so that the phase correlations between $g_i(t)$ and $A_k(t)$ are preserved.

-In stark contrast with the previous methods, the overlap method not only provides the linear drive strength of all modes (lumped-element or distributed), but also yields the total junction phase displacement ($A_k$) as well as its modal decomposition via Eq.~\eqref{eq:A_k^i}.
-This point is demonstrated in Fig. \hyperref[fig:overlap]{\ref*{fig:overlap}c}, where we compare the phase displacement of each junction in the SQUID and the contribution from the lowest $N$ modes.
-As modes are added in ascending eigenfrequency, the partial sums progressively reproduce the junction response at higher drive frequencies.
-This modal view pinpoints which eigenmode dominates $A_k$ at a given drive frequency, informative to circuit optimization tasks such as suppressing $A_k$ at noise-sensitive frequencies to reduce dephasing and decay, or enhancing $A_k$ to strengthen the desired parametric modulation.
-This unique capability comes at a cost of greater computational complexity and a more demanding memory requirement.
-These are needed for storing the electric field profiles for both the driven and eigenmode simulations, and evaluating the overlap integral in Eq.~(\ref{eq:electric_overlap}).
+In stark contrast with the previous junction-centered methods, the overlap method provides the linear drive strength $g_i$ of each retained mode, whether lumped-element or distributed, and also resolves how the driven junction phase response is built up from these modes.
+This additional information is illustrated in Fig.~\hyperref[fig:overlap]{\ref*{fig:overlap}}c, where we compare the total phase displacement of each SQUID junction, obtained from the DF extraction, with the partial modal reconstruction obtained from the lowest $N$ modes using the overlap-derived contributions $A_k^{(i)}$.
+As $N$ is increased, the partial sums progressively reproduce the total junction response over a broader frequency range.
+This modal decomposition identifies which eigenmodes dominate the driven junction response at a given drive frequency, providing a useful framework for circuit optimization, for example by suppressing $A_k$ at noise-sensitive frequencies to mitigate dephasing and relaxation, or by enhancing $A_k$ to increase the strength of a desired parametric modulation.
+This mode-resolved information comes at the cost of greater computational complexity and memory usage, since the method requires storing electric-field profiles from both driven and eigenmode simulations and evaluating the overlap integral in Eq.~\eqref{eq:electric_overlap}.

+The overlap construction represents the driven Hamiltonian in the normal-mode basis of the linearized circuit, as in the DF method and in the normal-mode implementation of the IG method used above.
+The accuracy of this representation is therefore controlled by the suitability of the retained linear-mode basis and Hilbert-space truncation for the nonlinear circuit under study.
+Compact-variable effects such as charge dispersion are not naturally captured by this representation, while extended-phase circuits can in principle be treated with sufficiently large mode and Fock-space truncations~\cite{yilmaz2024}.